XVII. Airmails and Commemoratives, 1949-1959

 Production: Bradbury Wilkinson & Company, London

 I choose to put the airmail stamps in this sequence.
 Iraq had operated an entirely satisfactory aeromail service since 1919 without the need for special stamps.
 So this issue, while not commemorative of anything in particular, was clearly intended as a cash-grab, and so I group it with the commemoratives.
 The stamps are well-executed from a technical perspective but the designs have fairly little to commend them — the frames are pared back agreeably but I don’t think the spatial relationship between the aeroplane and the backdrop is successful on either the small- or large-format designs.
+The colours possess a certain lurid hardness, which I find vaguely disagreeable, but possibly this is just my having spent too long looking at the scans in Photoshop.

 In contrast to the rest of the stamps on this page, these had a long afterlife, and can be seen on cover into the early 1970s.
-Further remarks on this phenomenon here.

 75th anniversary of the Universal Postal Union